-The Office of Environmental Protection includes divisions and programs that help manage sources and causes of pollution of the air, land and water.
+The Office of Environmental Protection helps manage sources and causes of pollution of the air, land and water.

 The Division of Air Quality monitors and regulates all emissions to the air.
 It issues permits to construct and permits to operate air contaminant sources.
 It maintains emission inventories from business and industry.
 It develops the State’s implementation plan as required by the Clean Air Act.
 It adopts new regulations and supports enforcement of existing regulations.
 And it permits and inspects asbestos removal efforts.
 Organizational Chart

 The Division of Waste and Hazardous Substances ensures Delaware’s wastes are managed to protect human life, health, safety and the environment.
 It encourages waste reduction, reuse and recycling.
 The division leads the investigation and clean-up of hazardous substance release sites.
 It regulates installation, operation, removal and remediation of tanks storing petroleum and hazardous substances.
 It ensures boilers and pressure vessels are inspected to prevent catastrophic failures.
 The division provides comprehensive emergency planning and pollution prevention.
 It provides 24-hour response to time-critical emergency and non-emergency environmental and hazardous materials incidents.
 Organizational Chart